damilola-oladele/damilola-oladele.github.io/_tabs/resume.md

 ## Summary

-I have experience creating technical documentation, tutorials, and content aimed at developers.
+I have 3 years experience creating technical documentation, tutorials, and content aimed at developers.
 I also have experience writing for non-technical audiences.
 During my time at Wagtail, I worked on improving the information architecture, writing contribution guidelines, writing tutorials, and improving the Developer and User Guide documentation.

 ## Skills